johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 ```

 ## *LyricsGenius* ##
-I decided to write a python wrapper for the Genius API to make it a bit easier to grab data from the database.
+I decided to write a Python wrapper for the Genius API to make it a bit easier to grab data from the database.
 The easiest way to get started with the package is to install it via [PyPI](https://pypi.org/project/lyricsgenius/) using `pip`:

 `$pip install lyricsgenius`